-- Life Plan communities usually have all levels of care on one site assuring that you never have to worry about moving off campus if you need a higher level of care
+- CCRCs usually have all levels of care on one site assuring that you never have to worry about moving off campus if you need a higher level of care

-- There are tax advantages associated with the Life Plan model that are not available with a rental community
+- There are tax advantages associated with the CCRC/Life Care model that are not available with a rental community

-- Life Plan (and not-for-profit) communities will have a benevolent care fund in place should residents ever outlive their resources and need financial assistance regardless of the level of care they are receiving.
-This assures that no Life Plan residents will be asked to leave the community because of their inability to continue to pay their monthly fees
+- CCRCs (and not-for-profit) will have a benevolent care fund in place should residents ever outlive their resources and need financial assistance regardless of the level of care they are receiving.
+This assures that no Life Care residents will be asked to leave the community because of their inability to continue to pay their monthly fees

-- There are usually a lot more services and amenities available and included at a Life Plan community than a rental community
+- There are usually a lot more services and amenities available and included at a CCRC than a rental community

 When people say “I’m not ready yet," we often ask “Not ready for what?”
 With spacious and modern apartment homes, moving to Eastmont is like moving to any other residence with the added benefits of housekeeping, maintenance, grounds keeping, financial planning, long term care when needed, lifelong learning, freedom to pursue your passions, healthy and nutritious meals, and more.